oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/load-os-data-public/load-os-data-public.md

 ### Prerequisites

-This lab requires completion of **Lab 1: Set up the Workshop Environment > Task 3: Create an Autonomous Data Warehouse Instance**, from the **Contents** menu on the left.
+This lab requires completion of **Lab 1: Setup the Workshop Environment > Task 2: Provision the Autonomous AI Database Instance**, from the **Contents** menu on the left.

 ## Task 1: Navigate to the Data Load Page